-World stock markets were mostly firmer overnight, but in quieter trading.
-U.S. stock indexes are pointed toward firmer openings when the New York day session begins.
-The U.S. stock indexes are at record highs this week.
-Hopes for tax cuts in the U.S. are helping to lift the U.S. stock market.
+World stock markets were mostly firmer overnight.
+U.S. stock indexes are pointed toward near steady openings when the New York day session begins.